 Often people are confused when deciding whether they need a Psychotherapist or a Psychologist to treat their condition.
 It is because the roles of these professionals overlap to a considerable extent.
 It is necessary to look at how these professions differ to make the right decision.

-A Psychologist is concerned more with analyzing behavioural changes through regular cognitive testing.
+A Psychologist is concerned more with analysing behavioural changes through regular cognitive testing.
 They can help with stress management, relationship issues, mental trauma, and developmental disorders.

-However, the vice versa doesn’t have to be true.
-A psychotherapist need not necessarily be a psychologist.
-They may pursue degrees in psychology or other areas related to health sciences, but after completing their undergraduate qualification, they would choose to pursue psychotherapy training and certification.
+However, the vice versa doesn't have to be true.
+A psychotherapist can not necessarily become a psychologist.
+They may pursue degrees in psychology or other areas related to health sciences.
+Still, after completing their undergraduate qualification, they choose to pursue psychotherapy training and certification.

 When it comes to choosing psychotherapists vs psychologists in Australia, start by verifying their qualifications.
-Ensure they have completed the required academic qualification and training in accordance with their titles.
+Ensure they have completed the required academic qualification and training per their titles.

-Check whether the qualified psychologist has the professional membership of the Australian Psychology Accreditation Council.
+Check whether the qualified psychologist has professional membership in the Australian Psychology Accreditation Council.
 It is the governing authority of psychology practice in Australia.